Available now: The Brandywine Battlefield: the Untold Story of Its History & Preservation. (Read on and order here)

 The 216-page softback book highlights the generational effort to save the vanishing battlefield of September 11th, 1777, now spanning Chester and Delaware Counties, Pennsylvania.
 Each generation included a range of people from early 20th century authors and schoolteachers to state senators and war veterans, all of whom promoted the preservation of this “sacred” terrain with the belief, still relevant today, that the character of the land is inextricably tied to its history.

 For a limited time, free shipping on each $28 book is available through the following secure site.
 (Sorry Pay Pal is not an online option at this time, but you can email me and I can you send you my Pay Pal information.).
 Also please include your address in the “Notes” section when you click the button below.

-The American Revolution in the Brandywine Valley
+The American Revolution in the Brandywine Valley: A Visual History

 The Battle of the Brandywine took place on one day – September 11, 1777 – bringing together an estimated 30,000 American and British soldiers to a region surrounding Chadds Ford, Pennsylvania. outside of Philadelphia known as the Brandywine Valley.

 Today there is still a need to defend the land, but the fight isn’t one of blood and steel, as in 1777.
 The enemy is development.
 A preservation group called the Brandywine Taskforce has spent decades protecting key battle sites in a 10-square-mile area that officially became the Brandywine Battlefield National Historic Landmark in 1961.